 Pat: And the morcellator is not used in embolization?

-Dr. McLucas: Fibroid embolization—no scalpels, no stiches, no morcellator for sure.
+Dr. McLucas: Fibroid embolization—no scalpels, no stitches, no morcellator for sure.
 We don’t cut up the uterus, we basically starve the fibroids, and it causes them to shrink, and I tell all my patients you’ll feel like you did maybe 5 years ago, and that’ll be enough to stop your symptoms.

 Pat: well that’s very good news.
 No morcellators at all so we don’t have to deal with that with fibroid embolization.